If you're renting a property, it's vital you understand what type of tenancy you have.

-If you're paying rent to a private landlord then you have either a tenancy or a licence.
-Throughout this post, we provide a breakdown of some of the tenancy types available.
+If you're paying rent to a private landlord, you will either have a tenancy or a licence.
+Read on for a breakdown of some of the tenancy types available.

 Tenancy or licence